I use quality brands of materials which I can

 produce excellent and long lasting results.
 However,

-please take time to read any online reviews before
+please take time to read online reviews before

-buying and in the absence of positive 'reviews' please
+buying and in the absence of positive 'reviews' then

 It would be inappropriate for me to 'name and shame'